 Flexibility Offered through Day or Evening/Weekend Options

 Several schedule options are available to meet the diverse needs of the student population.
 Most students are enrolled in non-nursing courses for one or two semesters before starting nursing courses.
 Flexible scheduling options available in either the Day Division or the Evening/Weekend Division provides nursing education opportunity to individuals whose employment, family or other responsibilities preclude full-time attendance.
 Students who wish to transfer between Day and Evening/Weekend Divisions may do so on a space available basis prior to the start of the semester.
 Students are admitted to both Day and Evening/Weekend Divisions twice a year, in late August and in January.

 The Day Division curriculum allows concurrent enrollment in nursing and non-nursing courses and may be completed in two to three academic years.
 Classes and clinical experiences are offered during the day Monday through Friday.

-The Evening/Weekend curriculum may be completed in two and a half to three years of study.
+The Evening/Weekend curriculum may be completed in two years of study.
 Evening/Weekend Division classes are scheduled on weeknight evenings; clinical experiences are provided every other weekend.
-In the last two years, weekend clinical experiences involve Friday evening, Saturday and Sunday daytimes and an occasional Monday evening.
+Weekend clinical experiences involve Friday evening, Saturday and Sunday daytimes and an occasional Monday evening.